-The 'steady state' mode of TCP operation is one that is characterized by the 'sawtooth' pattern of rate oscillation.
+The "steady state" mode of TCP operation is one that is characterized by the "sawtooth" pattern of rate oscillation.
 The additive increase is the means of exploring for viable sending rates while not causing transient congestion events by accelerating the sending rate too quickly.
-The multiplicative decrease is the means by which TCP reacts to a packet loss event which is interpreted as being symptomatic of network congestion along the sending path.
+The multiplicative decrease is the means by which TCP reacts to a packet loss event that is interpreted as being symptomatic of network congestion along the sending path.

-BIC and CUBIC concentrate on the rate increase function, attempting to provide for greater stability for TCP sessions as they converge to a long term available sending rate.
-The other perspective is to examine the multiplicative decrease function, and see if there is further information that a TCP session can use to modify this rate decrease function.
+BIC and CUBIC concentrate on the rate increase function, attempting to provide for greater stability for TCP sessions as they converge to a long-term available sending rate.
+The other perspective is to examine the multiplicative decrease function, to see if there is further information that a TCP session can use to modify this rate decrease function.

-The approach taken by Westwood, and a subsequent refinement, Westwood+, is to concentrate on TCP's halving of its congestion window in response to packet loss (as signalled by 3 duplicate ACK packets).
-The conventional TCP algorithm of halving the congestion window can be refined by the observation that the stream of return ACK packets actually provides an indication of the current bottleneck capacity of the network path, as well as an ongoing refinement of the minimum round trip time of the network path.
+The approach taken by Westwood[6], and a subsequent refinement, Westwood+[7], is to concentrate on the halving by TCP of its congestion window in response to packet loss (as signaled by three duplicate ACK packets).
+The conventional TCP algorithm of halving the congestion window can be refined by the observation that the stream of return ACK packets actually provides an indication of the current bottleneck capacity of the network path, as well as an ongoing refinement of the minimum RTT of the network path.
 The Westwood algorithm maintains a bandwidth estimate by tracking the TCP acknowledgement value and the inter-arrival time between ACK packets in order to estimate the current network path bottleneck bandwidth.
 This technique is similar to the "Packet Pair" approach, and that used in the TCP Vegas.
 In the case of the Westwood approach the bandwidth estimate is based on the receiving ACK rate, and is used to set the congestion window, rather than the TCP send window.
 The Westwood sender keeps track of the minimum RTT interval, as well as a bandwidth estimate based on the return ACK stream.
 In response to a packet loss event, Westwood does not halve the congestion window, but instead sets it to the bandwidth estimate times the minimum RTT value.

-If the current RTT equals the minimum RTT, implying that there is no queue delays over the entire network path , then this will set the sending rate to the bandwidth of the network path.
-If the current RTT is greater than the minimum RTT, this will set the sending rate to a value that is lower than the bandwidth estimate, and allow for additive increase to once again probe for the threshold sending rate when packet loss occurs.
+If the current RTT equals the minimum RTT, implying that there are no queue delays over the entire network path, then the sending rate is set to the bandwidth of the network path.
+If the current RTT is greater than the minimum RTT, the sending rate is set to a value that is lower than the bandwidth estimate, and allows for additive increase to once again probe for the threshold sending rate when packet loss occurs.

-The major issue here is the potential variation in inter-ACK timing, and while Westwood uses every available data / ACK pairing to refine the current bandwidth estimate, the approach also uses a low pass filter to ensure that bandwidth estimate remains relatively stable over time.
-The practical issue here is that the receiver may be performing some form of ACK distortion, such as a delayed ACK response, and the network path contains jitter components in both the forward and reverse direction, so that ACK sequences can arrive back at the sender with a high variance of inter-ACK arrival times.
-Westwood+ further refines this technique to account for a false high reading of the bandwidth estimate due to ACK compression, using a minimum measurement interval of the greater of the round trip time or 50ms.
+The major concern here is the potential variation in inter-ACK timing, and although Westwood uses every available data and ACK pairing to refine the current bandwidth estimate, the approach also uses a low pass filter to ensure that the bandwidth estimate remains relatively stable over time.
+The practical result here is that the receiver may be performing some form of ACK distortion, such as a delayed ACK response, and the network path contains jitter components in both the forward and reverse direction, so that ACK sequences can arrive back at the sender with a high variance of inter-ACK arrival times.
+Westwood+ further refines this technique to account for a false high reading of the bandwidth estimate due to ACK compression, using a minimum measurement interval of the greater of the RTT or 50 ms.